 a Chicago native, has been tap dancing since the age of 7 at the Sammy Dyer School of the Theatre.
 He has had the opportunity to train with Idella Reed Davis, Geraldine Williams, Runako Jahi, Bril Barrett, Martin Dumas III, Jimmy Payne Jr., and George Patterson III.

-Jumaane has received the Chicago Dancemakers Forum 2017 Lab Artist Award, 3Arts 2019 Award, and has performed his work for the Museum of Contemporary Art, Jazz Institute of Chicago, and abroad.
+Jumaane has received the Chicago Dancemakers Forum 2017 Lab Artist Award, 3Arts 2019 Award, and has presented his work with the Museum of Contemporary Art, Jazz Institute of Chicago, Columbia College-Dance Center and abroad.
 He teaches at Mayfair Arts Center, Ruth Page School of Dance, and the Chicago College of Performing Arts at Roosevelt University.
 Since 2021 Jumaane has also been the artistic director of the Chicago Human Rhythm Project.